-Church and churchyard are currently closed to the public except for Sundays at 11:15am for Holy Eucharist beginning May 23, 2021.
+Church and churchyard are currently closed to the public except for Sunday worship.
+A security and safety check is required for entry.

 Historical Stops & Virtual Tours

-- Visit the final resting place of Alexander Hamilton, the first U.S. Secretary of the Treasury, as well as Eliza Hamilton and her sister, Angelica Schuyler Church
+- The final resting place of Alexander Hamilton, the first U.S. Secretary of the Treasury, as well as Eliza Hamilton and her sister, Angelica Schuyler Church

-- See the Soldiers' Monument in honor of Revolutionary War soldiers held in captivity in New York City and thought to be buried at Trinity
+- The Soldiers' Monument in honor of Revolutionary War soldiers held in captivity in New York City and thought to be buried at Trinity

-- See a lifelike statue of Honorable John Watts, a member of the Third United States Congress (1793–1795) and co-founder of the Leake and Watts Orphan House.
+- A lifelike statue of Honorable John Watts, a member of the Third United States Congress (1793–1795) and co-founder of the Leake and Watts Orphan House

 - Watch past historical videos in our video portal.